Madame Tussauds Bangkok: All You Need to Know Before You Go

 Address: 4th Floor, Siam Discovery, 989 Rama I Road, Pathumwan, Bangkok 10330.

-There are a few different ways to get to Madame Tussauds Bangkok:
+There are a few different ways to get there:

 - By BTS Skytrain: Madame Tussauds is a five-minute walk from BTS Siam station.
 BTS Siam station is right in the middle of the city and an easy journey from anywhere in Bangkok.